-Together we have a stronger voice and a greater influence on policy and services, and can make an even bigger difference to people's lives.
+Together we have a stronger voice and a more significant influence on policy and services and can make an even bigger difference in people's lives.

-We work regularly with the EU, WHO Europe, the Council of Europe, Mental Health Europe, EUFAMI and national Governments.
-In 2022, the Foundation is proud to be partnered with the following organisations.
+We regularly work with the EU, WHO Europe, the Council of Europe, Mental Health Europe, EUFAMI and national Governments.
+In 2022, the Foundation is proud to partner with the following organisations.

 1. Mental Health Policy Group

-The Mental Health Policy Group consists of six national organisations working together to improve mental health through policy advocacy, comprised of the Centre for Mental Health, Mental Health Foundation, Mental Health Network, Mind, Rethink Mental Illness and the Royal College of Psychiatrists.
+The Mental Health Policy Group comprises six national organisations working together to improve mental health through policy advocacy comprised of the Centre for Mental Health, Mental Health Foundation, Mental Health Network, Mind, Rethink Mental Illness and the Royal College of Psychiatrists.